koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 8. Observe the changes in the app.
 Looks better, right?

 ### 4.3 Adding a New Input to a Page
+At this point you have created the possibility to associate shipments with cargo types from a data perspective.

-In this section, you are going to add a reference selector to the **Shipment** editor page for selecting the cargo type.
+In this section, you are going to enrich the user interface with an extra input option so that a user is able to associate shipments  with cargo types.

 To add a new input to this page, follow these steps: